deepsea-inria/pasl/pctl/README.md

 sequence of the item `x`.
 The object referenced by `out` is the object to receive the result of the lift function.

-The `init` method of `out` is called once, prior to the call to the lift function.

 #### Destination-passing-style sequential lift {#r3-dpl-seq}

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}